-The theory of consumer’s surplus assumes that utility can be measured.
-Marshall in his cardinal utility theory has assumed that utility is a measurable entity.
+The theory of consumer surplus assumes that utility can be measured.
+In his cardinal utility theory, Marshall has assumed that utility is a measurable entity.
 He claims that utility can be measured in cardinal numbers (1, 2, 3…).
 The imaginary unit to measure utility is known as ‘util’.
 For instance, the utility derived from a banana is 15 utils, the utility derived from an apple is 10 utils, and so on.

 The second important assumption is that the commodity under consideration does not have substitutes.

 This assumption means that the customer’s income, tastes, preferences and fashion remain unchanged during the analysis.